-As of December 31, 2016 and 2015, all of Main Street's LMM portfolio investments except for the equity investment in one portfolio company consisted of illiquid securities issued by private companies.
+As a result, as of December 31, 2017, the fair value determination for all of Main Street's LMM portfolio investments primarily consisted of unobservable inputs.
+As a result, all of Main Street's LMM portfolio investments were categorized as Level 3 as of December 31, 2017.
+As of December 31, 2016, all of Main Street's LMM portfolio investments except for the equity investment in one portfolio company consisted of illiquid securities issued by private companies.
 The investment which was the exception was in a company with publicly traded equity.
 As a result, the fair value determination for the LMM portfolio investments primarily consisted of unobservable inputs.
 The fair value determination for the publicly traded equity security consisted of observable inputs in non-active markets for which sufficient observable inputs were available to determine the fair value.
-As a result, all of Main Street's LMM portfolio investments were categorized as Level 3 as of December 31, 2016 and 2015, except for the one publicly traded equity security which was categorized as Level 2
+As a result, all of Main Street's LMM portfolio investments were categorized as Level 3 as of December 31, 2016, except for the one publicly traded equity security which was categorized as Level 2.

-As of December 31, 2016 and 2015, Main Street's Middle Market portfolio investments consisted primarily of investments in secured and unsecured debt investments and independently rated debt investments.
+As of December 31, 2017 and 2016, Main Street's Middle Market portfolio investments consisted primarily of investments in secured and unsecured debt investments and independently rated debt investments.
 The fair value determination for these investments consisted of a combination of observable inputs in non-active markets for which sufficient observable inputs were not available to determine the fair value of these investments and unobservable inputs.
-As a result, all of Main Street's Middle Market portfolio investments were categorized as Level 3 as of December 31, 2016 and 2015.
+As a result, all of Main Street's Middle Market portfolio investments were categorized as Level 3 as of December 31, 2017 and 2016.

-As of December 31, 2016 and 2015, Main Street's Private Loan portfolio investments primarily consisted of investments in interest-bearing secured debt investments.
+As of December 31, 2017 and 2016, Main Street's Private Loan portfolio investments primarily consisted of investments in interest-bearing secured debt investments.
 The fair value determination for these investments consisted of a combination of observable inputs in non-active markets for which sufficient observable inputs were not available to determine the fair value of these investments and unobservable inputs.
-As a result, all of Main Street's Private Loan portfolio investments were categorized as Level 3 as of December 31, 2016 and 2015.
+As a result, all of Main Street's Private Loan portfolio investments were categorized as Level 3 as of December 31, 2017 and 2016.

-As of December 31, 2016 and 2015, Main Street's Other Portfolio investments consisted of illiquid securities issued by private companies.
+As of December 31, 2017 and 2016, Main Street's Other Portfolio investments consisted of illiquid securities issued by private companies.
 The fair value determination for these investments primarily consisted of unobservable inputs.
-As a result, all of Main Street's Other Portfolio investments were categorized as Level 3 as of December 31, 2016 and 2015.
+As a result, all of Main Street's Other Portfolio investments were categorized as Level 3 as of December 31, 2017 and 2016.